3ative/IKEA-Air-Quality-Sensor/README.md

 # IKEA Air Quality Sensor
-Converting and adding sensors to the off-the-shelf VINDRIKTNING Air quality sensor.
+Converting and adding sensors to an off-the-shelf **VINDRIKTNING Air quality sensor**

+- Turning it in to a Seven-in-One enviroment sensor 🏝

 #### _Sensing List:_